-You wash your face; it seems dry then all of a sudden by noon it’s an oil slick.
+You wash your face; it looks matte and flawless, but then by noon it’s an oil slick sagain.
 You wonder what is going on…You get confused as to whether your skin is dry, oily or combination.
 Look I have been there.
 It can be confusing to diagnose your own skin type.
 Today I will explain to you the difference between dry skin and dehydrated skin.

 There are so many products that are advertised to treat oily skin in the market today.
 Unfortunately, not all of these oil control products work.
 You have to be careful about over-drying or over-exfoliating oily skin.
 When your skin is oily, your skin will produce more oil to overcompensate for the lack of oil.
 External factors such as excessive facial cleansing, or use of skincare topicals can dry out your skin.
 Internal factors can include genetics and/or a hormonal imbalance/change.

 You can learn more about oily skin and product recommendations to deal with this skin type HERE.

 Oily skin can also be dehydrated and dry.
 Dehydrated skin is a skin condition that lacks sufficient water.
 In order to compensate for the lack of water, oily skin tends to produce more oil.
 I know in my early 20’s I used to believe that if I wore a moisturizer, that my maybe skin would get oilier.
 This is obviously not the truth, and it is absolutely crucial to wear an oil-free moisturizer with humectants to help draw more water in the skin without clogging your pores.

 Dry Skin Lacks Enough Oil

 On the other hand, dry skin is a skin type that lacks sufficient oil in the skin and is genetically inherited.
 Those with dry skin may experience premature aging or eczema.
 During all four seasons, your skin will always feel dry.